 SMART Box Capital Comparison Tool

 The SMART Box tool helps you understand and compare the costs of small business financing.
-It does this by giving you five different ways to measure the cost of your loan so that you can compare it to other loan products as you shop around.
-SMART Box then defines each measurement (such as APR) in plain English so that you know what you are looking at.
+It does this by giving you five different ways to measure the cost of your loan so you can compare it to other loan products as you shop around.
+SMART Box then defines each measurement (such as APR) in plain English so you know what you are looking at.

 The need for a tool like Smart Box arose because short-term lenders often describe the cost of their loans using something other than APR (the measurement most consumers are familiar with).
 They do this because short-term loans almost always have higher APRs than long-term loans.
 The results were confusing, irregular measurements that left business owners in the dark.